J45k4/MiniImp-/readme.md

 MiniImp is a simple intepreted programming langauge program code is first parsed using pest which is PEG grammar parser library.
 Grammar for the language can be found from "grammar.pest" file.
-When the code is parsed to AST it is compiled to vm bytecode and can be executed.
+The core is first parsed using the parser and then compiled to bytecode which is executed by the virtual machine.

 **Aarchitecture of the intepreter**